Reports Are Being Made and Sent In

 Jan Cox Talk #350 Jun 6, 1988 – 1:50

-[The Nervous System as a measuring device with Yellow Circuit as the hard printout device in speech and writing.
-It is the internal reporting of Life's unknown project.
+The Nervous System as a measuring device with Yellow Circuit as the hard printout device in speech and writing.
+It is the internal reporting of Life’s unknown project.
 Human consciousness, i.e., 3-d consciousness cannot measure the infinite; also, it cannot measure anything that is too vague.
 Consciousness therefore cuts infinity up into pieces: names, because infinity is not 3-d.
 The vague is forced into specifics: characteristics, data.
 Every act of consciousness is a measurement.
-New model of Partmership: a talking Nervous System with vertical 3-part continuum where each part is working at a different tempo and measuring different areas.
-Consciousness can only measure what it can see and therefore can only see what it measures.
-There is no 'unknown': it is at least, named/known.
-The already-measured is useless to the Real Revolutionist. ]

-[A great example of the 24 hr. lag between Upper Circuit and Loewr Circuit: report of death in the family, where Yellow Circuit gets 100% of the info while the Red Circuit will have the impact 24 hr later, at which time it is said to finally hit home with 'full impact'. ]
+A great example of the 24 hr. lag between Upper Circuit and Lower Circuit: report of death in the family, where Yellow Circuit gets 100% of the info while the Red Circuit will have the impact 24 hr later, at which time it is said to finally hit home with ‘full impact’.

 [1:10 Paradigm presents]